Thank you to everyone who attended! You can find a link to the recording on our YouTube channel.

 Did you know that post-traumatic stress disorder (PTSD) can cause problems with memory, attention, learning, and day-to-day activities?
 These changes can affect a person’s ability to benefit from mental health treatments.
 They can also make it difficult to successfully stay at work, return to work, or enjoy retirement.

-Join us for a webinar where we will share our findings on the benefits of Goal Management Training™ (GMT).
+This webinar shared our findings on the benefits of Goal Management Training™ (GMT).
 This treatment has been shown to be effective in improving brain function in many populations, including military members, veterans, and public safety personnel with PTSD.

 - Learn about how GMT works to improve brain function